We all know the sensation of being low on gas.

 If you didn’t know, motor oil comes in different levels of viscosity, which refers to how thick it is (also known as oil weight).

-Your best bet is to consult your manual to determine what the manufacturer suggests concerning viscosity level.
+Your top bet is to consult your handbook to determine what the manufacturer suggests concerning viscosity level.
 Then, you’ll have to take where you live into account.

-The warmer the climate you reside in, the denser your oil should be.
+The warmer the climate you reside in, the thicker your oil should be.
 In cold weather, thinner oil is ideal, such as 5W.
 You also have a choice between regular mineral oil, fully synthetic, or a blend of the two.

 The Importance of Changing Your Engine Oil

 As oil ages, it begins to break down and thicken.
-As you know, the denser your oil is, the more pressure it requires to circulate through the system.
+As you know, the heavier your oil is, the more pressure it requires to circulate through the system.
 It also picks up more contaminants, such as dirt, dust, or metal shavings, causing it to thicken, as well as increasing wear on your engine.

 High Oil Pressure FAQ